ceramic-sf/quick-boi-source/bolq.md

 Theories contain both truth and misconceptions.
 A theory may be good but later found to be improved by another, better, theory.
 So it is with every theory, and no matter how good a theory is, there is always room for another theory to be created that improves.
 Thus every theory can be thought of as having some true and false components.

-Fallabalism is a foundation concept.
+Fallibilism is a foundation concept.
 People are subject to error, and so whenever we think that we have something true, we could be wrong about that.
 Theories contain both true and false elements.
-Newtownian physics was a great theory that was practical and contained some truth, it was replaced by Einstein's General Relativity, which is more accurate.
-"By what means?" is the question to find how a theory may be fallable.
+Newtonian physics was a great theory that was practical and contained some truth, it was replaced by Einstein's General Relativity, which is more accurate.
+"By what means?" is the question to find how a theory may be fallible.

-*The phrase "By what means?" demonstrates that for a theory to be considered absolutely true, another theory must be used (which itself requires another theory for its own truth to be sercured.
+*The phrase "By what means?" demonstrates that for a theory to be considered absolutely true, another theory must be used (which itself requires another theory for its own truth to be secured.

 ### The problem with Empiricism